gademanogna/E-Commerce/README.md

 # 📊 E-Commerce Marketing and Shopping EDA

-Welcome to the E-Commerce Marketing and Shopping Exploratory Data Analysis (EDA) project!
+Welcome to the **E-Commerce Marketing and Shopping Exploratory Data Analysis (EDA)** project!
 This repository provides insights into customer behaviors and interactions with marketing campaigns in the e-commerce space.
 We leverage two datasets—campaign.csv and shopping.csv—to uncover trends and provide recommendations for optimizing marketing strategies.

 📂 Project Overview
+---
 This project aims to analyze customer responses to marketing campaigns and shopping behaviors.
 By examining these datasets, we aim to:

 Analyze marketing campaign performance and customer engagement levels.